Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 52,538 people, 16,409 houses or apartments, and a median cost of homes of $214,861, Harrisonburg real estate prices are well above average cost compared to national prices.
+With a population of 52,538, 16,409 total housing units (homes and apartments), and a median house value of $228,536, Harrisonburg real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Harrisonburg, accounting for 35.90% of the city's housing units.
 Other types of housing that are prevalent in Harrisonburg include large apartment complexes or high rise apartments ( 27.06%), row houses and other attached homes ( 24.21%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 12.12%).